A $100 Bill Is Just as 'Impossible' as a Trillion Dollar Coin

 At least, it's not possible if you follow the logic of Republican opponents of the $1 trillion coin.

-Earlier today, the Republican National Congressional Committee tweeted out this picture of a cruise ship sinking under the weight of a giant coin.
+Earlier today, the Republican National Congressional Committee tweeted out

 This might sound like they're just joking around.
 But they're not.
 This was just a humorous version of something the NRCC chairman said yesterday.